ShreyTanna29/canvas-image-editor/README.md

 # Canvas Image Text Editor

-A powerful web-based tool for adding and manipulating text overlays on images with a modern, user-friendly interface. watch live site : https://canvas-image-editor-alpha.vercel.app/
+A powerful web-based tool for adding and manipulating text overlays on images with a modern, user-friendly interface.
+I have focused more on functionality part and not on UI part.

+## live site
+watch live site : https://canvas-image-editor-alpha.vercel.app/

 ## Features